RBAC Configuration

 Use mezctl to create, update, and manage roles.

-Role management commands bash # Create a role from a YAML file
+Role management commands bash # Create a role from a JSON file (the --from-file flag is required)

 # List all roles